TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 In this case, we can get the app2vec which name is app2vec.model.

 # ANN
 The objective of the nearest neighbor search is to find objects similar to the query point from a collection of objects.
 However, the processing cost is very high when the nearest neighbor search is applied to a high-dimensional data.
 For this reason, Approximate Nearest Neighbor(ANN) search is proposed to tackle this problem.
 ANN reduces the cost of processing greatly by sacrificing a little accuracy but get similar results to nearest neighbor search.
-ANN can be roughly categorized into three groups (Fu and Cai, 2016): Data Structure-based, Hash-based.
+ANN can be roughly categorized into two groups: Data Structure-based, Hash-based.

 In this interface, we use AnnoyIndex to achieve it.
 AnnoyIndex is a hash-based ANN.